timcharper/EmojiClu/README.md

 # Backgound

-Mind Hunt takes pretty heavy inspiration by [Everett Kaser's Sherlock](https://www.kaser.com/home.html).
+EmojiClu takes pretty heavy inspiration by [Everett Kaser's Sherlock](https://www.kaser.com/home.html).
 The creator of this game has played 1,000s of hours of Everett's game over the decades.
 My grandparents played Kaser's game, my parents still play it, and so do I.

 Current differences: